Aria the Scarlet Ammo: Manga

 A manga adaptation, illustrated by Yoshino Koyoka, began serialization in the November 2009 issue of Media Factory's Monthly Comic Alive sold on September 26, 2009.
 The first tankōbon volume was published on April 23, 2010; 26 volumes have been released as of February 2025.
 The first three manga volumes were published in English digitally by Digital Manga in 2014.
 A spin-off manga titled Aria the Scarlet Ammo AA (緋弾のアリアAA, Hidan no Aria AA) by Shogako Tachibana was serialized in Square Enix's Young Gangan magazine between November 5, 2010, and May 18, 2018.
-The first tankōbon volume was published on March 23, 2011.
-Fourteen volumes total were released.
+It was compiled into fourteen tankōbon volumes, released between March 23, 2011, and August 23, 2018.